'Til Tuesday: History

 After the album's release Pesce left the band and was replaced by Michael Montes.
 At about the same time, Mann's two-year relationship with singer-songwriter Jules Shear, whom she had been dating since the release of the Voices Carry album, came to an end.
-This breakup somewhat informed the band's final album, 1988's Everything's Different Now, particularly in the song "J for Jules", though Mann insisted that not every song on the LP was about the relationship.
-Shear collaborated with Matthew Sweet on the album's title track; it also featured "The Other End (Of the Telescope)", a collaboration between Mann and Elvis Costello on which Costello provided a guest vocal.
+This breakup informed the band's final album, 1988's Everything's Different Now, particularly in the song "J for Jules", though Mann insisted that not every song on the LP was about the relationship.
+Shear collaborated with Matthew Sweet on the album's title track; it also featured "The Other End (of the Telescope)", a collaboration between Mann and Elvis Costello on which Costello provided a guest vocal.
 Holmes and Montes played on every track, but Holmes left before its release; for live dates, Til Tuesday was now a duo of Mann and Hausman, supported by session musicians.

 While critical praise continued to flow, Everything's Different Now album peaked at No. 124 in the U.S., while the lead single "(Believed You Were) Lucky" (co-written with Shear) reached number 95.
 'Til Tuesday broke up in 1990 when Mann left to start her solo career.
-She said later that her musical interests had changed, and that she was more interested in "acoustic guitar music" than the new wave pop of 'Til Tuesday.
+She said later that her musical interests had changed, and that she was more interested in "acoustic guitar music" than new wave pop.
 Hausman, her former boyfriend, became her manager.
 In 2025, Mann said: "To be honest, I was the weakest link.
 My vocals were super high and kind of weird and sort of punky ...
 I'm surprised we ever got a record deal.
 But it's an era where we were right in the wave of a certain sound at a certain time, and I think we did that really well for a while."

 On May 17, 2025, 'Til Tuesday reunited to perform at the Cruel World Festival in Pasadena.
 It was their first show in 33 years, and the first with the original lineup of Mann, Holmes, Pesce and Hausman in 35 years.
 They performed songs from all three of their albums, plus a cover of the 1984 single "Drive" by the Cars.
 Mann said she enjoyed the challenge of preparing for the performance, and had to relearn how to sing the songs, as her voice and style had changed.